Risheit/Scenes/docs/ExampleUseCase.md

 }

 class Player {
         int hp;
         int money;
         ...

-    void dealDamage(...);
+        int dealDamage(...);
+        ...
 }

 class Monster {
 	...
+	static Monster chooseMonster();
+	...
 }

 ```

 The CombatManager singleton is created, dealing with the external game states and objects that Scenes doesn't control.

 The class Player provides information on the game's player, while the class Monster provides information about monsters that the player will fight in the battle room.
+Creating events in

 ```
 void initializeVarFunc(...);